Do you have a list of things you need to finish but somehow you can never get the time complete it?

 For example my productivity takes double-dip if I get up early.
 I have tried it too many times to know by now.
 It just hampers my natural sleep cycle and messes up my mood.
 But unlike me you may actually benefit from being an early riser.

 I love to have a productive day, but I am bad at following things to a “T”, so instead of sticking to one method I mix different time-management techniques to complete my tasks.
 Here are 5 best time-management strategies I follow or at least try my best to adhere to.

-Time-Blocking: Most time-management strategies include some sort of time-blocking.
+Most time-management strategies include some sort of time-blocking.
 You may have heard about this concept, it’s pretty popular right now.

 To put it simply, time blocking ensures you plan tasks and time spent on each task in advance.
 This allows you to have accountability as to how productive you are with your time and curtails scope for distractions.

-Time-blocking is good for daily planning.
 Like when you make a daily to-do list, you can write each task and the estimated time to complete it.
 Below is just a rough outline for you to apply time-blocking in your daily planning.

 - Answering Mails – (3 – 4 PM) – (1 Hour)

 - Project Work – (8 – 10 AM) – (1 Hour)

 - Team Meeting – (11 AM – 12 noon) – (1 Hour)

 - Jogging – (7 – 7.45 AM) – (45 Minutes)